Skip to main content

 Screenshot of an autocomplete question being edited in MoJ Forms.
 The component menu is open and the autocomplete options link is highlighted.

-The page includes a blue warning message to indicate whether any options have been uploaded.
+The page includes a warning message to indicate whether any options have been uploaded.
 After uploading, you won't be able to see your options on the page.
 You will need to save your changes and test them either in preview mode or after publishing to Test.

 It's not currently possible to edit your options once they have been uploaded.
 To change the options, you will need to upload a new file.